COVID-19 pandemic in Pakistan: 20–31 March – First deaths

 On 24 March, Sindh and Balochistan observed lockdown until 7 April, while Azad Kahmsir went under it until 13 April respectively.
 Punjab also imposed lockdown on 24 March, but only until 6 April.
 In Sindh, the local police detained 472 people in various districts of the province the same day in violation of the lockdown, with 222 of them in Karachi alone and a total of 72 FIRs were registered on 24 March.
 The cases pertained to hoarding and profiteering of safety masks and hand sanitisers, large gatherings, opening shops and restaurants, and travelling in passenger buses.
 The provincial government of Sindh allowed 640 pilgrims quarantined in Sukkur to return home after being tested negative for the virus.
 The Chief Minister issued directives for the relevant deputy commissioners to receive the pilgrims on their return and monitor their health conditions for the next 10 days.

 On 25 March, several restrictions were imposed in the capital territory of Islamabad.
 These included closing of the outpatient departments of hospitals, complete bans on intra-city, inter-district and inter-province public transport as well as gatherings in public and private places.
 Three new recoveries were announced as well as the eighth death in the country.
 The number of positive cases in the nation crossed 1,000 as the tally increased to 1,057.
 On 26 March 140 new cases were tested positive across Pakistan.
 One new death was reported in Punjab, meaning that the death toll increased to 9.
 The total number of cases reached 1,197.
 Meanwhile, the number of recoveries increased by 2.

 On 27 March, Pakistan reported a total of 211 new cases, the first time the number crossed 200.
 Punjab also overtook Sindh as the province with the highest number of cases at 490, while two deaths were also reported there.
-The National Institute of Health (NIH) distributed N95 masks across Sindh, while in Khyber Pakhtunkhwa, screeing teams were deputed at all district entry and exit points for the screening of visitors of COVID-19 patients.
+The National Institute of Health (NIH) distributed N95 masks across Sindh, while in Khyber Pakhtunkhwa, screening teams were deputed at all district entry and exit points for the screening of visitors of COVID-19 patients.
 In Gilgit-Baltistan, the local government decided that all travellers coming from the Taftan border would be tested for COVID-19.
 The total number of positive cases in the country reach 1408, while 3 patients were discharged, making the recovered cases a total of 26 and two deaths occurred, taking the total number of deaths to 11.
 The NIH initiated district level trainings of high-dependency unit, isolation and quarantine staff across Punjab.